WA Public Holidays

 Notes:

-*In 2023 New Year’s Day falls on Sunday, 1st January.
-As a result there is an additional public holiday on Monday, 2nd of January.
+In 2026, Boxing Day falls on a Saturday which means there is an additional day holiday on Monday, 28 December 2026.

 WA Specific Public Holidays